simonibsen/Testing/README.md

                         Write some arbitrary string (not covered by other option).
-Specified in the form of hostname:string where hostname can be ALL and string is quoted --ports [PORTS [PORTS ...]]
+Specified in the form of hostname:string where hostname can be ALL and string is quoted --sync [SYNC [SYNC ...]]
+                        Sync directory to the guest from the host.
+Specified in the form of hostname:localdir:remotedir, where
+                        hostname can be special value of ALL --ports [PORTS [PORTS ...]]
                         Forward ports from host to guest machines.
 The format is hostname:guestport:hostport